michellesh/michellesh/_projects/2023-04-04-bonsai-tree.md

 {% include image.html url=page.images.blender-screenshot-tree %}

+Changes I made to the model:

 1. **Applied a remesh** to reduce the geometry complexity.
-The results of this were:
+Here's what happened:
   - Made Blender run faster on my outdated Macbook.
   - Lost the pointier branches, but those will be hidden by pompoms anyway.
   - Lost the bark texture, but this tree doesn't need to look real.